colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

-Summary: The Semantic Web Stack — SFH / DFH
+The Semantic Web Stack — SFH / DFH

-A minimal semantic protocol for AI and the web— one file, five primitives, zero dependencies.
+A minimal semantic protocol for AI and the web — one file, five primitives, zero dependencies.

-SFH/DFH gives every domain a deterministic first-hop for meaning using a single JSON-LD anchor that AIs, search engines, and KGs resolve before content or reasoning.
+SFH/DFH gives every domain on the internet a deterministic first-hop for meaning using a single JSON-LD anchor that AIs, search engines, and knowledge graphs resolve before crawling, ranking, embeddings, or reasoning.

 1. Core Principles & Position in the Stack
 One file

-A single, crawlable JSON-LD declaration at:
+A single, crawlable JSON-LD declaration located at:

 /.well-known/stack